2000 United States census: Top 100

+Locations of 50 most populous cities

 Population profile

 The U.S. resident population includes the total number of people in the 50 states and the District of Columbia.
 The Bureau also enumerated the residents of the U.S. territory of Puerto Rico; its population was 3,808,610, an 8.1% increase over the number from a decade earlier.

 In an introduction to a more detailed population profile (see references below), the Census Bureau highlighted the following facts about U.S. population dynamics: